alexanderson1993/blog-phenomic/content/index.md

 layout: Homepage
 ---

 R. Alex Anderson is a 23 year old college student living in Provo, Utah.
 He enjoys creating, sharing, exploring, teaching and learning.
 He currently works at [BlenderBottle](http://www.blenderbottle.com) of Lehi, Utah in the IT Department.
-He is also co-founder of the educational software venture [Infinite Development](http://infinitedev.com).

 In former days, he was flight director for the [Christa McAuliffe Space Education Center](http://spacecenter.alpineschools.org), serving as designer, programmer, and all-around computer genius.
-He is now part of the [Farpoint Station](http://farpointstation.org) creative team assisting with constructing and programming the [Voyager II](http://spaceedventures.org).
+He is now part of the [Farpoint Station](http://farpointstation.org) creative team assisting with constructing and programming the Voyager II.

 He is enrolled at [Brigham Young University](http://byu.edu), where he studies Information Systems with a minor in Graphic Design.